Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2

 A grid of transverse cluster positions is defined with cells of size \SI[product-units=power]{0.5 x 0.5}{\mm} in the central part of the detector ($\lvert x \rvert < \SI[product-units=power]{12}{\mm}$ and $\lvert y \rvert < \SI[product-units=power]{12}{\mm}$), and larger cells of size \SI[product-units=power]{1 x 1}{\mm} in the outer part ($\lvert x \rvert \geq \SI[product-units=power]{12}{\mm}$ and $\lvert y \rvert \geq \SI[product-units=power]{12}{\mm}$).
 This is to optimise the algorithm for performance in the central, fiducial region of the prototype given the need to reduce leakage in the transverse plane.
 Cells $c_i$ containing clusters from at least three different layers of the detector are associated with the parameters of a pseudojet $i$, according to:

 where $\Nclus^c$, $x^c$, $y^c$ represent the number of clusters, and the transverse positions of a given cell $c$, respectively.
 The anti-k$_{\textrm{t}}$ jet-clustering algorithm \cite{Cacciari:2008gp} is applied to the resulting pseudo-jets, using $R=\SI[product-units=power]{0.5}{\mm}$.
 Any jets constructed using a single pseudo-jet are rejected as they are very unlikely to be the result of an electron entering the prototype.
-The event is only accepted for further study if a single jet is obtained, as is expected for an electromagnetic shower from a single incident electron.
+The event is only accepted for further study if a single jet, which is expected for an electromagnetic shower from a single incident electron, is obtained.
 To ensure containment of the shower, the jet is required to be within a central \SI[product-units=power]{16 x 16}{\mm} fiducial region in the transverse plane.

 Further requirements are imposed to ensure a well-understood data sample.
 Firstly, if any cluster in the two most upstream layers contributing to the jet has a cluster more than 1~mm away from the jet position, the event is rejected.
 Secondly, if any two clusters in the two layers that were both involved in the identified jet are more than 0.5~mm away from each other, the event is rejected.
 These two criteria reduce contamination from events with two overlapping electromagnetic showers, which would produce a single jet using the anti-k$_{\textrm{t}}$ algorithm.
 Lastly, any events in which no clusters from layer~0 contributed to the identified jet are rejected.